How It Works States Document Types Tools Guides Blog About Create Document - $5

 Does a vehicle power of attorney need to be notarized in Michigan?

-Can someone else transfer a vehicle title for me in Michigan?
+Can someone else transfer my vehicle title for me in Michigan?

-Yes, with a properly executed vehicle power of attorney, you can authorize another person (called an "agent" or "attorney-in-fact") to handle title transfer, registration, and other DMV transactions on your behalf at Michigan Secretary of State.
-The agent must present the signed power of attorney along with the other required title transfer documents.
-This is limited to vehicle-related DMV transactions — it does not grant the agent any other authority over your affairs.
+Yes.
+A vehicle power of attorney lets you authorize an agent to handle title transfers, registration, and other DMV transactions at Michigan Secretary of State on your behalf.
+The agent must present the signed POA with the other required title documents.
+It only covers vehicle-related DMV transactions - it does not create any other authority over your finances or affairs.

 What is a vehicle power of attorney used for?